Bridport: Governance

 In the UK national parliament, Bridport is within the West Dorset parliamentary constituency.
-As of 2024, the Member of Parliament (MP) is Chris Loder of the Conservative Party.
-In local government, Bridport is governed by Dorset Council at the highest tier, and Bridport Town Council at the lowest tier.
+As of 2024, the Member of Parliament (MP) is Edward Morello of the Liberal Democrats.

-In national parliament and local council elections, Dorset is divided into several electoral wards, with Bridport forming two of these: Bridport North and Bridport South.
-In county council elections, Dorset is divided into 42 electoral divisions, with Bridport being within two: Bridport Electoral Division (the majority of the town) and Bride Valley Electoral Division (includes Bothenhampton, Bradpole and St Andrew's Well).
+Bridport has two-tiers of local government.
+At the lower level, Bridport is a civil parish governed by a town council of 20 members elected from 5 wards representing neighbourhoods of the town.
+At the upper level, Bridport is part of Dorset unitary authority.
+Bridport electoral ward (which also includes neighbouring Symondsbury) elects 3 of the 82 members to Dorset Council.

+In 1835 Bridport became a municipal borough, the district contained only the parish of Bridport from 1894. in 1974 the district and parish were abolished and it became part of West Dorset district.
+A successor parish was formed covering the same area as the former district and its parish.
+In 2019 Bridport became part of Dorset unitary authority area.
+The rural hinterland around the town formed Bridport Rural District from 1894 to 1974.

+On 1 April 2024 the parishes of Bothenhampton and Allington were abolished and merged with Bridport, part of Allington also went to Symondsbury.

 Geography

 Bridport is in the county of Dorset in South West England.
 Measured directly, it is about 14 mi west of the county town Dorchester, 15+1/2 mi SSW of Yeovil in Somerset, 33 mi east of Exeter in Devon and 1+1/2 mi inland from the English Channel at West Bay.
 The town centre is sited between the small River Brit and its tributary the Asker, about 800 yards north of their confluence, at an altitude of 10–15 m.
 Another small tributary, the River Simene, also joins the Brit to the west of the town centre.

-Bridport is composed of several small suburban districts, some of which used to be separate villages.
+Bridport contains several neighbourhoods, some of which used to be separate villages.
 These include Allington, Skilling, Coneygar, Bothenhampton, Bradpole, Court Orchard and St Andrew's Well.
-One and a half miles from the town centre and within the town's boundary is West Bay, a small fishing harbour known as Bridport Harbour until the arrival of the railway.
+South of the town centre and within the town's boundary is West Bay, a small fishing harbour known as Bridport Harbour until the arrival of the railway.